I am not a hippie.

 In the current political climate, people are distressed over climate change more than ever.
 And that's great: People should be concerned about how each of us can take personal responsibility for protecting our planet.
 I've witnessed discussions on Facebook about installing solar panels, taking shorter showers, and riding the bus to work instead of driving.
 These are all awesome ways to conserve.
 But you know what would be even better for the environment?
 To stop (or at least cut way down on) supporting the meat and dairy industry.
 This is my number one reason for being vegan.

-According to the United States Department of Agriculture (USDA), global agriculture (which is dominated by the production of livestock) is responsible for 30% of greenhouse gas emissions.
+According to the United States Environmental Protection Agency (EPA), global agriculture (which is dominated by the production of livestock) is responsible for 24% of greenhouse gas emissions.
 That includes the grain that must be grown to support livestock production—4.5 pounds per one pound of chicken meat, a shamefully unsustainable ratio.
-In 2006, a study conducted by the United Nation's Food and Agriculture Organization (FAO) found that 18% of global greenhouse gas emissions come directly from livestock production.
-Scary, but true: That is notably more than the emissions from the whole transportation industry.
+A study conducted by the United Nation's Food and Agriculture Organization found that 14.5% of global greenhouse gas emissions come directly from livestock production.
+Scary, but true: That is about the same amount of emissions from the whole transportation industry.

 There are other motivations behind my veganism, of course.
 As I mentioned, our debt-ridden economy is also a consideration.
-Last year, The Atlantic reported a new study from Proceedings of the National Academy of Sciences, which conservatively estimated that if Americans continue to follow their current patterns of meat consumption, it could cost us between "$197 billion and $289 billion each year—and the global economy up to $1.6 trillion—by 2050."
+A study from Proceedings of the National Academy of Sciences conservatively estimated that if Americans continue to follow their current patterns of meat consumption, by 2050 it could cost us up to $289 billion each year—and the global economy up to $1.6 trillion.
 Out of every country in the world, the U.S. has the most to save by reducing its meat cravings.
-"Due to its very high per-capita health-care costs, the country could save … $250 billion if it eschewed animal food products altogether—more than China, or all of the EU countries combined," The Atlantic reported.
+"Due to its very high per-capita healthcare costs, the country could save … $250 billion if it eschewed animal food products altogether—more than China, or all of the EU countries combined," The Atlantic reported about the study.

 All of this goes without mentioning the unspeakable conditions of our country's colossal slaughterhouses.
 When we buy our pristinely packaged steaks in the grocery store, we are so far from seeing where our meat came from that we are able to ignore the fact that it began as an animal kept in a cramped, cruel, oppressive environment, born and bred to die.
 People who love their dogs and at the same time have no problem eating a hot dog baffle me.
-A number of studies from 2015 showed that pigs are actually even smarter than canines: They can comprehend simple language, have complex social lives, and even experience empathy.
+A 2015 review reported that pigs have intelligence similar to canines: They can comprehend simple language, have complex social lives, and like to play.
 Watch this footage of how despicably they're treated in slaughterhouses, and imagine your beloved house pet in their place.

 These are the notions that plague me every day.
 These are the reasons I'm vegan.